 Hold on… let’s take a closer look.
 Does the blonde on the right look a lot like Jeff?

 Apparently, the particular commercial that played above wasn’t nearly as offensive as some of their billboards.
 Take a look at this list.
 Tui earned both the first and ninth slots for the ads that offended New Zealanders the most in 2009.

 It occurred to me that it could simply be timing.
-The video uploaded in Feb 2009, and the list came out 3 months later.
+The video was uploaded in Feb 2009, and the list came out three months later.
 Perhaps the research ended before this time.

 Tui Brewery tours today